milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Domain name prefix

-You can optionally define a domain name prefix (`https://yourcompany.netverify.com`) for the URL of your Netverify page.
+You can optionally define a domain name prefix (`https://yourcompany.netverify.com`) for the URL of your ID Verification page.

 - Allowed characters are letters `a-z`, numbers `0-9`, `-`